Community-embedded (adjunct) faculty

 SSW alum: M.S.W.'12

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. on-campus format

 What excites you about teaching with the school?
 At my core, I am a learner.
 I love being in community with other learners – especially social workers, because we care about humans, systems and community.
 I am excited to have meaningful conversations with students and support their development of policy-related skills.

-Fall 2023 program designation: M.S.W. on-campus format
+Program designation: M.S.W. online format

-SSW alum: B.S.W.'14
+SSW alum: M.S.W.’15, Ph.D.'24

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. online format

 SSW alum: Ph.D.'21

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. online format

 What excites you about teaching with the school?
 I love being a part of students' social work journeys.
 I enjoy helping students get excited about new topics and material and appreciate the ways that my students help me grow as a social worker and an educator each semester.

-About me: Dr. Swan is a research scientist at the University of Wisconsin-Madison.
+About me: Dr. Swan is a senior research scientist at the University of Wisconsin-Madison.
 Dr. Swan’s research is focused on improving reproductive health equity and increasing access to contraception and abortion, with an emphasis on eliminating discrimination and coercion in family planning care.

-Fall 2023 program designation: M.S.W. on-campus format
+Program designation: M.S.W. on-campus format

 What excites you about teaching with the school?
 I love working with social work students and helping them develop the skills and tools to understand themselves and harness their power to make a positive difference in their world.